Talib92/netflix-clone/README.md

 ### Tailwind CSS

-To include tailwind go to tailwind website and choose create-react-app and do the configurations shown in the website
+To include tailwind go to tailwind website and choose create-react-app and do the configurations shown in the website.

+### Firebase

+Implemented authentication using firebase, implemented signup, signin and signout features.